Kubalak/AVX-CPP/README.md

 # AVX-CPP - AVX2 made easy in C++
 AVX-CPP aims to provide efficient and easy way of using AVX2 in C++.
 It provides basic numeric types and math operations.

+**NOTE:** This is still in development state.
+Some features are not yet available!

 # Types and functions

 Library provides both integer and floating-point types:<br/>